The Florida Keys: Six Days in Paradise

 ~Daleen

 Editor’s Note: Ms. Berry is a New York Times best-selling author and a recipient of the Pearl Buck Award in Writing for Social Change.
 She has won several other awards, for investigative journalism and her weekly newspaper columns, and her memoir, Sister of Silence, placed first in the West Virginia Writers’ Competition.
 Ms. Berry speaks about overcoming abuse through awareness, empowerment and goal attainment at conferences around the country.
 To read an excerpt of her memoir, please go to the Sister of Silence site.
-Check out the five-star review from ForeWord Reviews.
-Or find out why Kirkus Reviews called Ms. Berry “an engaging writer, her style fluid and easy to read, with welcome touches of humor and sustained tension throughout.”
+Check out the five-star review from ForeWord Reviews, and find out why Jeannette Walls called Ms. Berry “an incredible writer.”

 Daleen Berry